Thamed-Chowdhury/AutoAccidentNet/README.md

 If you want to just test it quickly, set DEBUG = True.
 Otherwise, if you want the full output, set it to False.
 ![image](https://github.com/user-attachments/assets/a359c0c1-23a6-48f2-b01e-a0c744d5cfb4)
 ## Step 4:
+After providing necessary inputs, run all the cells.
 You can see the output logs at the end of the notebook.
-If everything goes correctly, a csv file will be saved in SCRAPED folder
+If everything goes correctly, a csv file will be saved in SCRAPED folder.
 ## Step 5:
 You can check the Deduplication and Visualization in the notebook named **duplicates_removal_and_visualization_notebook** The deduplicated csv file will be saved in Duplicate_removal folder